storiesjs/stories/packages/core/src/components/tab-button/readme.md

-# str-tab-button
+# Tab button

-The str-tab-button is a component that is placed inside of a [str-tab-bar](../tab-bar).
+The Tab button (str-tab-button) is a component that is placed inside of a [str-tab-bar](../tab-bar).
 You can change the layout of the text and icon in the tab bar.

 See the [str-tabs](../tabs) documentation for details on configuring tabs.